jermwormza/GPX-Scaler/FINAL_ELEVATION_REPORT.md

 - Consider Garmin devices reliable for navigation, not elevation training

 ### If seeking accurate elevation:
-- Use Strava, TrainingPeaks, or RideWithGPS for imports
+- Use Auuki (open source, supports GPX/TCX/FIT files) or Wahoo Fitness Platform (confirmed to preserve elevation)
-- These platforms often preserve imported elevation data
+- Test other platforms as needed - elevation preservation varies by platform
-- Export to Garmin devices from these platforms if needed
+- Keep original files as reference for manual tracking if needed

 ## Conclusion